-The tables below show fees for sub-administrative services paid by the Adviser to Global Fund Services with respect to the Funds for the fiscal periods indicated.
+The table below shows fees for sub-administrative services paid by the Adviser to the Sub-Administrator with respect to the YieldMaxTM Innovation Option Income Strategy ETF for the fiscal year/period indicated.
+The remaining Funds had not commenced operations as of the date of this SAI.